Specialists at Rush help amputees triumph over adversity

 Shah: The goal is to transition into the idea of a more truly bionic leg.
 The hottest thing right now, technology-wise, is "smart prosthetics" with on-board microprocessors for the ankle and knee.

 Traditional prosthetics are passive, meaning you have to teach patients how to walk with a certain pattern based on how the prosthetic is going to respond to each movement.
 But there's a lot of research going on to try to make that connection between the patient's brain and the prosthesis so the patient can control the prosthetic leg just like they used to control their own leg.
 That's the next big innovation.

 Q: What do you offer for amputees who don't want prosthetics?

 Shah: It's important to get to know what the patient wants and to respect his or her wishes, and not every patient wants a prosthetic.

 Our team at the clinic will still come up with a comprehensive plan for them.
 They're going to need modifications to their wheelchairs.
 They may still need a compression shrinker sock (a tight, elastic stocking) to reduce swelling in their stumps.
 And there are still things we want to do therapeutically to their legs to prevent pain and keep them comfortable.

-Mowrer: Our goal for patients in wheelchairs is the same as for those with prosthetics: to help restore their lifestyles — as much as possible — to where they were pre-amputation.
+Shah: It's the same as for people with prosthetics: to help restore their lifestyles — as much as possible — to where they were pre-amputation.